 “When done too early, COVID-19 testing can result in a false-negative,” says Dr. Jennifer Womack, an internal medicine specialist at Tryon Medical Partners Uptown.
 “The virus, if present in your body, is still in the process of multiplying and may not be at high enough numbers to show on a test yet.”

 Dr. Womack has worked extensively with Tryon’s COVID-19 testing sites for patients and with their efforts to help workplaces with employee testing.
 She suggests knowing your best day to test for the most accurate results based on the scenarios below.
 Remember, no matter your scenario, it’s important to stay home and mask up while waiting for the result of your test.

-Vaccinated or unvaccinated, tests are the most sensitive after 72 hours of symptoms.
-If you have tested earlier than 72 hours after symptoms began and received a negative result, stay home, mask up and complete another test after three days of symptoms.
+Vaccinated (and boosted) or unvaccinated, tests are the most sensitive after 24 hours of symptoms.
+If you have tested earlier than 24 hours after symptoms began and received a negative result, stay home, mask up and complete another test after three days of symptoms.

 “Remember when we thought COVID-19 always presented with fever, cough and difficulty breathing?
 That is not the case anymore and it can be much more challenging to identify cases of COVID since vaccinated persons frequently have milder symptoms that are often attributed to “summer colds” or “sinus infections,” Dr. Womack says.

-Symptoms of COVID-19, particularly the Delta variant, include any or all of the following:
+Symptoms of COVID-19 can include any or all of the following:

 - Runny nose